FabricMC/fabric-docs/develop/items/first-item.md

 @[code transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/item/FabricDocsReferenceItems.java)

-Calling a method on a class statically initializes it if it hasn't been used before - this means that all `final` fields are evaluated.
+Calling a method on a class statically initializes it if it hasn't been previously loaded - this means that all `static` fields are evaluated.
+This is what this dummy `initialize` method is for.

 ## Adding the Item to an Item Group